kasimVora/picker_pro_max_ultra/README.md

 A powerful and customizable media picker for Flutter, built with performance and ease of use in mind.

-Easily pick images and videos from device storage or capture new ones with camera support.
+Easily pick images , file and videos from device storage or capture new ones with camera support.
 Comes with advanced features like folder browsing, multi-selection, capture image from camera, and custom UI using GetX.